The English Way

 History of the English Route

-This “English route” owes its name to the first travelers who journeyed along this path.
-Its history begins in the Middle Ages when all of Europe heard news of the discovery of the remains of St. James the Apostle.
-Many pilgrims from Nordic countries, Germany, Holland, Belgium, northern France, Great Britain, Ireland, and even Iceland chose this sea route to reach Galician ports and continue the pilgrimage to Compostela by land.
+This maritime route gets its name from the first travelers who traversed it.
+Its history dates back to the Middle Ages, when all of Europe had heard about the discovery of the remains of the Apostle James.
+Many pilgrims from Ireland, Great Britain, Nordic countries, Germany, the Netherlands, Belgium, northern France and even Iceland, chose this maritime route to reach Galician ports and continue their pilgrimage on land to Compostela.

-Ferrol, which in the late Middle Ages was primarily a fishing port, became one of the most important landing places for pilgrims at that time.
-So much so that a hospital was built to assist them.
-During this period, the precariousness of the ships and the threat of pirate raids made the journey an odyssey.
+Ferrol, A Coruña, and other towns, which in the Late Middle Ages had a strong connection to the sea, became the most important places of arrival for pilgrims at the time.
+So much so that hospitals were even built to assist them.
+At that time, the fragility of the ships and the threat of pirate attacks made the journey a real odyssey.

-Pilgrimages by sea experienced significant growth, especially during the Hundred Years’ War in the 14th and 15th centuries, when the ongoing conflicts between France and England made sea pilgrimages safer than land routes.
-This led to advancements in boats and navigation techniques.
+Maritime pilgrimages experienced significant growth, especially during the Hundred Years’ War in the 14th and 15th centuries, when the ongoing conflicts between France and England made sea travel safer than land routes.
+This led to great advancements in ships and navigation techniques.

-The scale of the English itinerary became substantial, with over 4,000 British pilgrims embarked for Galicia in 1428, distributed among 61 ships.
-Historians note that most pilgrims belonged to the working classes, and the cost of the trip was equivalent to an average worker’s monthly pay, making it relatively affordable.
+The scale of the English route became so large that, in 1428, more than 4,000 British pilgrims embarked toward Galicia, distributed across 61 ships.
+According to historians, most of the pilgrims came from the working class.
+The cost of the trip was equivalent to a month’s salary for an average worker, a relatively affordable price.

-Similar to other Jacobean routes, the English Way fell into obscurity from the 16th century onwards.
-It wasn’t until the late twentieth century that public initiatives were undertaken for its revitalization, dissemination, signage, and the construction of shelters.
+Like the other Jacobean routes, the English Way also fell into oblivion from the 16th century onward.
+It wasn’t until the late 20th century that public initiatives were taken to revitalize, promote, signpost, and build hostels along the route.

 Frequently asked questions about the English Way